 Degree apprenticeships are a key vehicle to enhance access to the professions, through collaboration with employers and PSRBs, and this is a key measure of social mobility.
-Middlesex was awarded Government funding to promote 'Access to the Professions through Public Sector Degree Apprenticeships' and recently delivered a national conference on 'Building on Best Practice for Public Sector Degree Apprenticeships'.
-Middlesex has represented the HE sector at the Department for Education Degree Apprenticeship Ginger Group to provide advice regarding national policy and has significantly contributed to the review and development of the UK Quality Code to ensure that it is fit for purpose for degree apprenticeship provision.
+Middlesex was awarded Government funding to promote 'Access to the Professions through Public Sector Degree Apprenticeships' and recently delivered a national conference on 'Building on Best Practice for Public Sector Degree Apprenticeship Ginger Group to provide advice regarding national policy and has significantly contributed to the review and development of the UK Quality Code to ensure that it is fit for purpose for degree apprenticeship provision.
 Middlesex is also an Institute for Apprenticeship and Technical Education Provider Panel member.
-Our 'Move on Up' report9 in 2022 measured the social mobility impact of apprenticeships and has influenced our development work.
-The University has engaged significantly in developing degree apprenticeships through membership of a variety of private and public sector employer Trailblazer Groups and co-Chaired the Higher Education Employer Trailblazer Group (which with over 100 members was the largest Trailblazer Group in the country).
-Currently, the University has over 1200 apprentices and 62% of these are from BAME backgrounds and 84% are aged 25 or over.
-We are committed to further expanding alternative entry routes into higher education which our evidence shows will positively impact on the recent decline in mature students.
+The University has engaged significantly in developing degree apprenticeships through membership of a variety of private and public sector employer Trailblazer Groups and currently co-Chairs the Higher Education Employer Trailblazer Group (which with over 100 members is the largest Trailblazer Group in the country).
+Currently, the University has 255 apprentices and 62% of these are from BAME backgrounds and 84% are aged 25 or over.
+We are committed to expanding alternative entry routes into higher education which our evidence shows will positively impact on the recent decline in mature students.

 Our Dip HE Nursing Associate Apprenticeship Cohort commenced in December 2018 with 141 students.
-This built upon our previous Dip HE NA Cohort, funded by Health Education, which resulted in 38 Nursing Associates registering with the NMC in January 2018.
+This built upon our previous Dip HE NA Cohort, funded by Health Education, which resulted in 38 Nursing

+Associates registering with the NMC in January 2018.
 The wide entry gate allows access to students who would otherwise not gain access to university due to their educational profile.
 As the apprenticeship programme is funded and provides a salary, this further supports access for a wide range of students.
 Expansion of this provision is ongoing; we have a local target of 291 nursing associate students in the calendar year 2019, part of a national (England only) target of 7500 and a London target of 1710.
 We therefore have cohorts planned for July, October and December.
 We will continue to expand our higher and degree apprenticeship provision over the duration of the plan and will evaluate annually through outcomes reporting to track outcomes of higher degree apprentices.